 As a result of our ongoing skills training, we have codified, literally written down, our process for handling cases, preparing them for settlement, and taking them to trial.
 We focus on what matters, and no matter which attorney in the office is working with a client, the client receives a uniform experience because we have a written process that is based on, and focused on, obtaining the best result for the client.

 Why hire a trial lawyer if you think your case will be resolved and settled by agreement?

 The legal community is a small community.
 Most of us know each other.
 We definitely know who is capable of handling a case in trial and who is not.
 This does not justify underestimating any opponent, but some attorneys try bully tactics and try to take advantage of the other side if they do not believe the other side is willing or able to call their bluff and present the case well at trial.
 The Oklahoma legal community knows that we are not afraid of trial and that we are good at trial.

 We settle cases and we try cases.
 We settle cases for good outcomes for our clients because we prepare for trial.
 If the other side is unreasonable, uncooperative or a bully, we are able to keep moving the case forward with or without their participation because we know how to do it.

 Family law is fact-specific.
 Judges have very broad discretion when making decisions about divorce or child custody cases.
 There is generally a great deal of distrust between divorcing spouses or opposing parents.
 False or exaggerated allegations are frequent in every kind of case.
-All this contributes to uncertainty for any family law case.
-You may be on the way to a settlement, a complete agreement, then the other side hires a new lawyer and announces that all deals are off.
+All this contributes to uncertainty.
+You may be on the way to a settlement -- a complete agreement -- then the other side hires a new lawyer and announces that all deals are off.
 By preparing for trial with a lawyer who knows how to try a case, you may still maximize your chance of a good settlement while remaining prepared for trial in the event a trial is necessary, even if you are not the one who made the trial necessary.